-- Solid interest and proven track record in energy or energy +; the CV indicates a specific achievement or other experience outside work and the potential to become a leader in their field. - 3-5 years of junior management experience in an energy-related field. - Highly motivated and encouraged to work with the World Energy Council, and ready to commit to becoming a member of the exclusive Global FEL and remain engaged for at least one up to typically three years. - Advanced level of English - Not more than 35 years old at the time of application to the programme - Availability for at least 15 days of contact time with the development programme (20 days in Congress years). - Participation should be supported by the employer.
+- Solid interest and proven track record in energy or energy+; the CV indicates a specific achievement or other experience outside work and the potential to become a leader in their field. - 3-5 years of junior management experience in an energy-related field. - Highly motivated and encouraged to work with the World Energy Council, and ready to commit to becoming a member of the exclusive Global Future Energy Leaders and remain engaged for at least one up to typically three years. - Advanced level of English - Not more than 35 years old at the time of application to the programme - Availability for at least 15 days of contact time with the development programme (20 days in Congress years). - The employer should support and validate participation.

-The size of the FEL group is limited and the selection process is becoming increasingly competitive each year.
+The size of the Future Energy Leaders group is limited and the selection process is becoming increasingly competitive each year.
 Complying with the minimum criteria is a condition but does not mean that the candidate will automatically be accepted into the programme.
 Current participants have on average more than 6 years of postgraduate professional experience in the energy field and are on average 32-33 years old.
-Successful candidates not only comply with the application criteria, but they also demonstrate exceptional motivation, and willingness to contribute to the work of the FEL community and the Council, and to the overall diversity of programme participants in terms of gender, sector, company, and region.
+Successful candidates not only comply with the application criteria, but they also demonstrate exceptional motivation, and willingness to contribute to the work of the Future Energy Leaders community and the Council, and to the overall diversity of programme participants in terms of gender, sector, company, and region.